return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_virtchnl_pf_c.rst

 i40e_check_vf_permission
 ========================

-.. c:function:: int i40e_check_vf_permission(struct i40e_vf *vf, u8 *macaddr)
+.. c:function:: int i40e_check_vf_permission(struct i40e_vf *vf, struct virtchnl_ether_addr_list *al)

     :param struct i40e_vf \*vf:
         pointer to the VF info

-    :param u8 \*macaddr:
-        pointer to the MAC Address being checked
+    :param struct virtchnl_ether_addr_list \*al:
+        MAC address list from virtchnl

 .. _`i40e_check_vf_permission.description`:

 Description
 -----------

-Check if the VF has permission to add or delete unicast MAC address filters and return error code -EPERM if not.
-Then check if the address filter requested is broadcast or zero and if so return an invalid MAC address error code.
+Check that the given list of MAC addresses is allowed.
+Will return -EPERM if any address in the list is not valid.
+Checks the following conditions:

+1) broadcast and zero addresses are never valid
+2) unicast addresses are not allowed if the VMM has administratively set the VF MAC address, unless the VF is marked as privileged.
+3) There is enough space to add all the addresses.

+Note that to guarantee consistency, it is expected this function be called while holding the mac_filter_hash_lock, as otherwise the current number of addresses might not be accurate.

 .. _`i40e_vc_add_mac_addr_msg`: